Welcome to TM Hughes & Son Electrical Services Ltd. Whatever your Electrical requirements, we can serve you.

-We offer a range of domestic and commercial electrical services to the residents, business owners, landlords of Southend, and the surrounding areas.
+We offer a range of domestic and commercial electrical services to the residents, business owners, and landlords of Southend and the surrounding areas.
 We are also Electrical Contractors.

 Our professional electricians are fully qualified and are available 24 hours a day, seven days a week for electrical emergencies.

-Electricians can come to your home, property or business at any time and provide you with a free no-obligation quote.
+Electricians can come to your home, property or business anytime and provide you with a free, no-obligation quote.

-The Consumer Unit contains fuses that trip when overloaded, stopping the flow of power, preventing electric shock, electrocution (should anyone accidentally touch a live wire in your home), and overloading the electrical system and appliances.
+The Consumer Unit contains fuses that trip when overloaded, stopping the power flow, preventing electric shock, electrocution (should anyone accidentally touch a live wire in your home), and overloading the electrical system and appliances.